 A year before the start of the 1896 Revolution, Andres Bonifacio with eight men fled to the mountains of Montalaban, to Pamintinan Cave on a Good Friday.
 Bonifacio inscribed on the cave wall what could have been the first cry of Philippine Independence.
 According to the local tourism office, the cave wall still bears the inscription Viva la Independencia Filipinas!

+EPILOGUE.
 The Pamintinan Cave is just one of the several cave systems in the Montalban Gorge.
 Other caves are said to be where the Japanese soldiers have retreated and spent their last defense during the final days of World War II.
 A marker by the cave entrance is visible from the trail.
 Guided tours into the caves are arranged at the Montalban Tourism Office.